We seek to provide meaningful off-ramps at various stages of the criminal justice process in order to achieve better outcomes for arrestees.

 Procedural justice seeks to ensure that the justice system treats everybody with dignity and respect.

-The Center for Court Innovation helps tribal communities across the U.S. develop or enhance their justice systems.
+The Center for Court Innovation’s Tribal Justice Exchange works with tribal communities across the United States to enhance their justice systems in ways that support tribal sovereignty.

 We seek to document and address racial disparities in the justice system.